 Brian Messmore, Treasurer - City of Lawrenceburg

-Donnie Hastings, Jr., Member - City of Aurora
+Mayor Donnie Hastings, Jr., Chairman - City of Aurora

 E. G. McLaughlin, Member - City of Lawrenceburg